Moral Perfectionism and Justice

 The ethics of democracy can be characterized by the following characteristics:

-In order for the process to start, the following conditions have to be satisfied:
+For the process to start, the following conditions must be satisfied:

 In the following chapters, the above-mentioned terms are explained in more detail and supplemented with a critical comment.

-2) In the case of psychically stable and materially catered people, the basic moral question is to what extent they should deny their own (authentic) needs in order to create justice.
+- In the case of psychically stable and materially catered people, the basic moral question is to what extent they should deny their own (authentic) needs to create justice.
 John Rawls concept is a proposal to solve this conflict.

-2) Perfectionism is based on communication because one’s own perfection (according to Cavell) can only be found in a constant exchange of opinions with the others.
-In order for this communication to be realized, however, certain conditions such as freedom of assembly, freedom of speech, freedom of the press and fair access to the media must be guaranteed.
-The survival of perfectionism is only guaranteed if these ethical norms are not at disposition for each generation, but have the character of pre-existing common ends.
+- Perfectionism is based on communication because one’s own perfection (according to Cavell) can only be found in a constant exchange of opinions with the others.
+For this communication to be realized, however, certain conditions such as freedom of assembly, freedom of speech, freedom of the press and fair access to the media must be guaranteed.
+The survival of perfectionism is only guaranteed if these ethical norms are not at disposition for each generation but have the character of pre-existing common ends.

 The term non-directional progress means that perfectionism does not pursue a given moral ideal.

-In a dynamic environment the claim for universality has to be questioned from time to time.
+In a dynamic environment the claim for universality must be questioned from time to time.
 But subtle and well-justified adaptations are far from arbitrariness.
 Examples:

 The present state of the world is perceived as disappointing, a state which is neither natural nor necessary, but changeable.
 The individual person realizes that he/she must carry out this change first and foremost on him-/herself.
 This does not result in a morality theory with a universal claim [Lotter, 4]

-2) If the state of the world is disappointing to me, it does not necessarily follow that I have to change myself first of all.
-I can be disappointed, for example, by the behavior of others.
+- If the state of the world is disappointing to me, it does not necessarily follow that I must change myself first.
+I can be disappointed by the behavior of others.